Aattakatha (2013 film)

-Aattakatha: The Final Rehearsal is a 2013 Malayalam-language dance musical romance masala action revenge thriller porn film written and directed by Kannan Perumudiyoor.
+Aattakatha: The Final Rehearsal is a 2013 Malayalam-language musical romance film written and directed by Kannan Perumudiyoor.
 The film marks his directorial debut and is based on his own novel Cholliyattam.
 He had earlier produced films such as Ee Puzhayum Kadannu (1996) and Nakshatratharattu (1998).
 Set in the background of thakajam, Aattakatha depicts the power of dance which crosses boundaries.

 The film has six songs composed by the late acclaimed tunemaker Raveendran and penned by late poet Gireesh Puthenchery.
 A long delayed project, it released on 24 May 2013.

 Plot

-The main plot of the film involves a French woman, played by German actor Irina Jacobi, who comes to Kerala to study Kathakali, and her relationship with a Kathakali actor called Unni.
+The main plot of the film involves a French woman, played by German actor Irina Jacobi, who comes to Kerala to study Kathakali, and her relationship with a Kathakali artist called Unni.